H3llKa1ser/B00t2R00t/Red Teaming/Spearfishing Attacks/LibreOffice Macros.md

 - Go to Tools → Macros → Organize Macros → LibreOffice Basic.
 - Click New, give it a name (e.g., Exploit), and paste the macro code below.
+- After that, go to Tools -> Customize, then select Events tab and assign our malicious macro to the "Open Document" event

 ### 4) Macro code example